Knight time: Rookie saves 36, Panthers top Lightning 4-1

 Spencer Knight delivered, in a huge way.

-The 20-year-old Knight stopped 36 shots, Mackenzie Weegar had a goal and an assist, and the Panthers beat the Tampa Bay Lightning 4-1 on Monday night in Game 5 of their Central Division playoff series.
+The 20-year-old Knight stopped 36 shots, MacKenzie Weegar and Patrick Hornqvist each had a goal and an assist, and the Panthers beat the Tampa Bay Lightning 4-1 on Monday night in Game 5 of their Central Division playoff series.

 The Lightning still lead the best-of-seven series 3-2 and host Game 6 on Wednesday night.
 But Knight — the third different goalie to start for Florida in this series — stymied the reigning Stanley Cup champions.

+“I was just trying to have fun,” Knight said.
+“You know, it’s still hockey, right?
+I’m on this ice every single day.
+It’s just a different setting.”

-Mason Marchment and Patric Hornqvist scored for the Panthers, and Frank Vatrano added an empty-netter with 14.6 seconds left.
-Aleksander Barkov had a pair of assists.
+Mason Marchment also scored for the Panthers, and Frank Vatrano added an empty-netter with 14.6 seconds left.
+Aleksander Barkov and Jonathan Huberdeau each had two assists.

 Ross Colton had Tampa Bay’s goal, and Andrei Vasilevskiy stopped 34 shots.